visortelle/dekaf.io/site/docs/installation/licensing-and-billing.md

 - Fill and submit the checkout form.

 :::info
   We use [Stripe](https://stripe.com) for payment processing.
-[Contact us](/support) if by some reason Stripe doesn't work for you.
+[Contact us](/support) if for some reason Stripe doesn't work for you.
 :::

 - We'll issue and send your **license ID** and **license token** to the email address you entered in the checkout form.

 :::info
-At this moment the license issuing is a manual process and may take some time.
+At the moment, the license issuing is a manual process and may take some time.
 [Send us](/support) your payment confirmation if you didn't get your license info in 2 hours.
 :::

-- After you've obtained your **license ID** and **license token**, follow the instruction:
+- After you've obtained your **license ID** and **license token**, follow the product-specific installation instructions:

   - [Dekaf instructions](./)
   - [Dekaf Desktop instructions](./)